xpansive/layer/readme.md

 Layer
 =====

 WARNING: This is not yet ready for use!
-The API will be changing a lot, and some things are not implemented!
+The API will be changing a lot, and _many_ things are not implemented!